katydid/katydid.github.io/index.md

 ### What is a Katydid?

-A Katydid is the common name for a [leaf insect](https://avatars1.githubusercontent.com/u/9207606?v=3&s=200).
+A Katydid is the common name for a leaf insect.
-You might enjoy this [video](https://www.youtube.com/watch?v=SvjSP2xYZm8).
+<iframe width="560" height="315" style="float:right" src="https://www.youtube.com/embed/SvjSP2xYZm8" frameborder="0" allowfullscreen></iframe>

 ## Status
 Katydid version 0.2 is in alpha.